 This month we have the pleasure of granting nine hopeful students scholarships to attend their requested conferences.
 Three of them are undergraduate students, four are graduate students, doing Master’s degrees and two are doing their doctorates.

 Four of the students are going to Super Computing, the International Conference for High Performance Computing, Networking, Storage and Analysis happening in Denver, Colorado, this November.
 Clearly High Performance Computing (HPC) is on the mind of students.
-Two undergraduates ( Anwesha Das , from North Carolina State University and Shubbhi Tanej (from Auburn University, AL), a masters’ student (Sneha Tilak, from Indiana University at Bloomington) and a phd student (O. Christianah Akinduyite, from the Federal University of Technolog, in Akure, Nigeria) are heading that way.
+One undergraduate ( Shubbhi Tanej (from Auburn University, AL), a masters’ student (Sneha Tilak, from Indiana University at Bloomington) and two PhD students (Anwesha Das , from North Carolina State University and O. Christianah Akinduyite, from the Federal University of Technolog, in Akure, Nigeria) are heading that way.
 One undergraduate scholar (Santhoshini Gongidi, from the Indian Institute of Information Technology, Sri City, India) is going to the International Conference of Document Analysis and Recognition in Kyoto, Japan.
 Another undergraduate scholar (Julia Woodward, from the University of Florida, FL) is going to the ACM International Conference on Multimodal Interaction (ICMI’2017), in Scotland, UK.
 And the PhD student Aishat Aloba, from the University of Florida, Gainesville, FL is going to Amsterdam, the Netherlands, for Computer-Human Interaction in Play, CHI Play.
 The last two scholars (Mili Singh, from the Illinois Institute of Technology, IL), and Jazette Johnson (from Vanderbilt University, Nashville, TN) are going to the 18th Annual Conference on Information Technology Education/6th Annual Conference on Research in Information Technology (RIIT), and the 19th International ACM SIGACCESS Conference on Computers and Accessibility, Baltimore, Maryland, respectively.
 Well done every one!!!
 We hope you all will have plenty of fun, and learn a lot at your respective conferences.

 The scholarship exposes students to prominent researchers in their field, introduces students to new research, and excites them about doing research by themselves.
 We ask students to share with us some of their thoughts on the conference they attend, preferably with a picture, so that we can show our readers and funders the diversity of our winners.
 We never cease to find truly inspiring stories!